Richy1989/nzbget-pushbits-notification/readme.md

 ## Requirements
  - This script requires Python3.8 to be installed on your system.
  - "Requests" dependency needs to be installed.
-Install with "pip install requests"
+Install with "pip install requests".
+ - A running Pushbits instance.

 ## Installation